Table Of Contents

 It is not always possible to know these figures with certainty, but a good model will make it possible to “plug and chug” different scenarios and see how your business might be affected.
 For example, suppose your company was to double subscribers.
 Would that also double your bottom line?

 Sensitivity analysis is a key component of SaaS finance.
-Essentially, the purpose of sensitivity analysis is to determine how changes in one variable (the input) will cause changes in another variable (the output).
-In some cases, this sort of analysis is called the “What-If” analysis.
+Essentially, sensitivity analysis aims to determine how changes in one variable (the input) will cause changes in another variable (the output).
+Sometimes, this sort of analysis is called the “What-If” analysis.

-Discounted Cash Flow Valuation is also commonly used by CFOs and other key decision-makers within the SaaS industry.
-DCF valuation accounts for the value of all expected future cash flows, adjusted for the time value of money (TVM).
-Because the subscription model used throughout the SaaS industry causes cash flows to be rather predictable, DCF valuation is usually rather straightforward.
+Discounted Cash Flow Valuation (DCF) is also commonly used by CFOs and other key decision-makers within the SaaS industry.
+It accounts for the value of all expected future cash flows, adjusted for the time value of money (TVM).
+Because the subscription model used throughout the SaaS industry makes cash flows rather predictable, DCF valuation is usually rather straightforward.

-Having reliable financial models will not only make it easier for companies to make better internal decisions, but these models will also be used by other relevant parties, such as venture capitalists, lenders, tax authorities, investors, and more.
+Having reliable financial models will not only help companies make better internal decisions, but they will also be used by other relevant parties, such as venture capitalists, lenders, tax authorities, investors, and more.

 What SaaS Finance Metrics Should Finance Teams Monitor?